-As a vegetarian I don’t eat the Cornish pasty, but by all accounts it is something to be savoured.
+As a vegetarian, I don’t eat the Cornish pasty, but by all accounts it is something to be savoured.

 The Cornish Pasty: History and Recipe

-Not Suitable for American Drivers
+Cornish Roads: Not Suitable for American Drivers

 On the basis that pictures speak louder words, this choice video below is just one of many from our recent Cornish holiday, highlighting some of the delights of driving on narrow Cornish roads.
-You can vote in the poll below on whether would enjoy driving on such roads, and expand upon your answer in the comments box.
+You can vote in the poll below on whether you would enjoy driving on such roads and expand upon your answer in the comments box.

-Driving from Lansallos to Polruan Fishing Village in Cornwall
+Driving From Lansallos to Polruan Fishing Village in Cornwall

 © 2019 Arthur Russ